Texas Tech vs. Wyoming: Odds, spread, over/under - September 2

 Texas Tech vs. Wyoming: Odds, spread, over/under and other Vegas lines - September 2

-The Texas Tech Red Raiders (0-0) face the Wyoming Cowboys (0-0) on Saturday, September 2, 2023 at Jonah Field at War Memorial Stadium.
-The Red Raiders are without a doubt the favorites in this one, with the spread posted at 14 points.
-An over/under of 50.5 points has been set for the contest.
+The Texas Tech Red Raiders (0-0) play the Wyoming Cowboys (0-0) on Saturday, September 2, 2023 at Jonah Field at War Memorial Stadium.
+The Red Raiders are heavy favorites in this one, with the spread sitting at 14 points.
+The over/under is set at 50.5 in the contest.

-In this article, you will find the spread and odds across multiple sportsbooks for the Texas Tech vs. Wyoming matchup.
+In this article, you will check out the spread and odds across multiple sportsbooks for the Texas Tech vs. Wyoming matchup.

 Texas Tech vs. Wyoming Game Info